SarahSoutoul/in-your-tech-era/guide.md

       return <NextThemeProvider {...props}>{children}</NextThemeProvider>
     }
     ```

+## 3. **Integrate Clerk with theme switching**

+To ensure that Clerk’s authentication UI follows the selected theme, Clerk provides a way to customize the appearance of its components using the `appearance` prop.
+It can be applied to [`<ClerkProvider>`](https://clerk.com/docs/components/clerk-provider) directly to share styles across every component, or individually to any of the Clerk components.

+The `appearance` prop accepts multiple properties, including a `baseTheme` property to pass the corresponding theme.
+This is what can be used to sync up the Clerk components with the selected theme.
+For more information on Clerk themes, refer to the [Clerk documentation on themes](https://clerk.com/docs/customization/themes).

+The following example demonstrates how to configure a custom Clerk provider to synchronize Clerk's components with the app's theme.

   > [!NOTE]
-> **Why is a custom `<ThemeProvider>` needed?**
+  > **Why is a custom `<ClerkProvider>` needed?**
   >
-> By default, Next.js renders components on the server, which can lead to hydration mismatches when handling client-side theme settings like `next-themes`.
+  > Similar to the custom `<ThemeProvider>`, a custom `ClerkProvider` is necessary to handle client-side theme synchronization in a Next.js app.
   >
-> This occurs because the theme is set client-side (e.g., from `localStorage` or system preferences), but in a server-rendered (SSR) environment, Next.js doesn’t know the preferred theme.
-The server may initially render the page with a different theme, causing a mismatch between the server-rendered and client-rendered HTML.
+  > Since the `useTheme` hook from `next-themes` relies on client-side JavaScript to determine the current theme, it’s not available during SSR.
+If you configure the `ClerkProvider` directly in `RootLayout`, it could cause a **hydration mismatch** between the server-rendered HTML and the client-rendered JavaScript, leading to inconsistent UI behavior.
   >
-> To prevent this issue, the `mounted` state delays rendering of the theme provider and its children until the component has mounted on the client.
-This ensures that the correct theme is applied without mismatch.

-## 3. **Integrate Clerk with theme switching**

-To ensure that Clerk’s authentication UI follows the selected theme, Clerk provides a way to customize the appearance of its components using the `appearance` prop.
-It can be applied to [`<ClerkProvider>`](https://clerk.com/docs/components/clerk-provider) to share styles across every component, or individually to any of the Clerk components.

-The `appearance` prop accepts multiple properties, including the `baseTheme` property used to pass the corresponding theme.
-This is what can be used to sync up the Clerk components with the selected theme.
-For more information on Clerk themes, refer to the [Clerk documentation on themes](https://clerk.com/docs/customization/themes).
+  > In your original setup, you may already have a `ClerkProvider` in your `app/layout.jsx` file.
+You will have to refactor this setup in the upcoming steps.

-1. Run the following command to install `@clerk-themes` to your Next.js app
+1. Run the following command to install `@clerk-themes` to your Next.js app:

-      ```bash
+      ```sh {{ filename: 'terminal' }}
       npm install @clerk/themes
       ```

 2. In the `/providers` folder, create a `clerk-provider.tsx` file with the following code.
 The `useTheme` hook from `next-themes` is used to acess the current app theme.
-By retrieving `resolvedTheme` and passing it to Clerk’s `appearance` attribute, the authentication UI will synchronize with the app’s theme.
+By retrieving `resolvedTheme` and passing it to Clerk’s `appearance` prop, the authentication UI will synchronize with the app’s theme.
 This ensures that when a user switches between themes, Clerk’s UI components also update accordingly.

     ```tsx
     'use client';